Apress/pro-angular-5ed/typos.md

 should be:

 > This is done using the **Document** Object Model (DOM) API provided by the browser for JavaScript applications, and the changes can be seen only by right-clicking in the browser window and selecting Inspect from the pop-up menu, producing the following result:

 (Thanks to Piyapan Weesapen for reporting this problem)

+---

+On page 246, the caption for Listing 9-26 should be:

+>   Changing the Custom Element in the index.html File in the **src/app** Folder

+(Thanks to Piyapan Weesapen for reporting this problem)